Plata101/Plata101/README.md

 - 👋 Hi, I’m @Plata101
 - 👀 I’m interested in computer games, rpg, movies, sports
 - 🌱 I’m currently learning vue.js
-- 📫 How to reach me mail
+- 📫 How to reach me marc@codingdads.ch

 <!---
 Plata101/Plata101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.